 Charlotte, North Carolina 28223-0001

-External scholarships are opportunities created by private companies and organizations that are shared directly with the University and have an application and award process unrelated to the NinerScholars Portal.
-The University Scholarship Office investigates each external scholarship opportunity, and posts qualifying scholarships to a Google Spreadsheet that makes it easier for students to manage.
+Outside (or external) scholarships are opportunities created by private companies or organizations that are shared directly with the University Scholarship Office and have an application and award process that is conducted outside the NinerScholars Portal, and are not affiliated with the university.
+The University Scholarship Office investigates each external scholarship opportunity, and posts qualifying scholarship opportuniuties here.
+Our hope is that this resource makes it easier for students to identify scholarship opportunities available outside the university.